Rye to Hastings

-Tuesday was set to be a scorcher – no less than 30°C predicted in mid-September (in the end over 34°C, the hottest September day for over a century).
+Tuesday was set to be a scorcher – no less than 30°C predicted in mid-September (in the end over 34°C, the hottest September day for over a century; the new normal).
 No excuses then to try my first south coast paddle if the winds and tides lined up.
-Could be my last paddle this year.
+It could be my last paddle this year.

 On the steep shingle beach below Newhaven fort, the tide was topping out as I topped off the Seawave and the Dieppe ferry backed out of the harbour.
 These shingle beaches have steep ramps bashed out by stormy seas.
 At high tides this terracing kicks up the surf and means wading in can quickly put you out of your depth, as I recall well from childhood holidays on the Southeast’s shingle beaches.
 But probably more by chance, I timed my put-in on a lull, hopped in and PLF’d out of the surf zone.

-As usual, alone on a new shore after a couple of months off, the first few minutes or more required articulating with an agoraphobic anxiety.
+As usual, alone on a new shore after a couple of months off, the first few minutes or more required managing an agoraphobic anxiety.
 I reassured myself the wind was blowing me along- and towards the shore, and the dropping tide would gradually expose beaches below the cliffs if I needed a break.
 On the beach I’d inadvertently pumped the seat right up, and in trying to deflate it on the water, the annoying sticky twist valve stuck and I was soon sat flat on the floor.
-Oh well, it will make me more stable if it all gets too rough, I suppose.
+Oh well, it will make me more stable if it all gets rough.
 I’d forgotten my rudder too, but wasn’t too bothered about that.
 One less thing to concentrate on.

-The backwind gave no impression of movement and soon I was dripping like a dewy fern.
-As you’d expect out here the seas were jaunty, with occasional swells rolling by that looked higher than me.
+The trouble with backwinds is they give no impression of movement and soon I was dripping like a dewy fern at dawn.
+As you’d expect out here, the seas were jaunty, with occasional swells rolling by that looked higher than me.
 But there were no tell-tale whitecaps, the stern wasn’t pushed about, and half an hour in, a long concrete ledge/seawall below Peacehaven cliffs offered a way out if needed.
-That would have to be in extremis though, as at times, the swell slapped hard against the walls and there were only steps to get out.
+That would have to be in extremis though, as at times the swell slapped hard against the walls and there were only steps to get out.

-Anyway, no need for that yet, we were moving along probably faster than I felt.
+No need for that yet.
+We were moving along probably faster than I felt.
 I tried to keep away from the shore so as not to get caught by a rogue swell – I saw one break up ahead way off the shore and steered well behind that point.
 There seemed to be no pattern to these choppier episodes.
 Was it a set coming through or just seabed related?
 Later, looking at an OS map and what the sat map below shows too, a wave-cut sub-sea platform of the soft chalky cliffs extends quite far out.
-Where the green sea turns blue is where it drops off?
+Where the jade green sea turns blue is where it drops off?
 Who knows, perhaps it’s just the sea, but it created an uneven rhythm considering the linear nature of the paddle.

 Another thing I noticed was that I drifted out to sea if I didn’t concentrate.
 It was probably the tide which not only ebbs westwards but goes out too.
 Hence the well-known expression and phenomenon: ‘the tide is going out’.
 Every once in a while a quick spurt inshore (but not too far inshore) put me right.

-A few miles ahead I could see the whitewashed conurbation of Brighton, but the old backside was now beginning to feel the strain.
-I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway resumed and ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
-I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times to drain it.
+A few miles ahead I could see the whitewashed conurbation of Brighton, but without a seatbase the old backside was now beginning to feel the strain.
+I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
+I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times.
 Probably because getting back out between the surf can’t be done as briskly as coming in.